MicrosoftDocs/quantum-docs-pr/articles/tour/description.md

 Q# is a strongly typed language.
 Q# supports design of generic classes and methods that defer the specification of one or more types until the class or method is declared and instantiated by client code.

 ## Functonal programming concepts
 Q# uses concepts from functional programming.
+Q# operations and functions are first-class objects.
+Functions can be used as arguments to other functions, returned as values, assigned to variables, or stored in data structures.

 ### Immutable or mutable
 Objects declared in Q# are immutable by default.
-In the statement `let nQubits = Length(qs!);` from the previous example, the `let` keyword creates an immutable array of quibits.
+In the statement `let nQubits = Length(qs!);` from the previous example, the `let` keyword assigns the length of an array of quibits to `nQubits` but the object cannot be modified after assignment.
 To declare a variable that can be changed, use the `mutable` keyword.
-Immutablity is useful in autogeneration of adjoint operations that reverse the results of an operation.
+Immutablity is useful for other features of the Q# language, such as autogeneration of an adjoint operation that reverses the results of an operation.

-### First class functions
-Q# operations and functions are first-class objects.
-Functions can be used as arguments to other functions, returned as values, assigned to variables, or stored in data structures.

 ### Partial application
 Q# operations and functions can be called without supplying all the parameters of their declarations.
 The object returned from a partially applied function can be called again, which will apply a new parameter value to the previous result.
 For example, the following code adds 1 + 2 to output 3.